How to Get Low Latency on Your Live Streams7 min readReading Time: 6 minutes

 - Bidder 2: I have $250

-- Video calls and chat - Same as live auctions - you want to talk to your friends in real-time.
-Not wait around watching each other awkwardly as you wait for each other to hear what you said.
+Video calls and chat: Same as live auctions—you want to talk to your friends in real-time, not waiting around watching each other awkwardly as you wait for everyone to hear what you said.

-- Switch to old fashioned fiber: An Ethernet line won't help if it feeds into satellite internet.
+Switch to old-fashioned fiber: An Ethernet line won’t help if it feeds into satellite internet.
 No one likes stringing wires all over the house, but satellites are tens of thousands of miles away in space.
 Every request has to go to the satellite, then to the main ISP hub and internet, and then back again, multiple times.
-As a result satellite connections have higher ping rates than optic-fiber internet.
+As a result, satellite connections have higher ping rates than optic-fiber internet.

 Reduce network congestion: Latency is also affected by what else your network is doing.
-If you've got 3 downloads running, and your neighbor or roommate is streaming Netflix on your connection at the same time you'll see a lot more lag.
-Either kick every other device off your connection or get a dedicated streaming connection.
+If you’ve got 3 downloads running while your neighbor or roommate is streaming Netflix on your connection at the same time, you’ll see a lot more lag.
+In this case, either kick every other device off your connection or get a dedicated streaming connection.

 You can lower latency of your live streams simply upgrading your connection and hardware, but that’s a pretty big investment.